-We are a clinical-stage biopharmaceutical company focused on utilizing the Processa Regulatory Science Approach including the principles associated with FDA's Project Optimus Oncology initiative and the related FDA Draft Guidance, in the development of Next Generation Chemotherapy (NGC) oncology drug products.
+We are a clinical-stage biopharmaceutical company focused on utilizing our "regulatory science" approach, including the principles associated with FDA's Project Optimus Oncology initiative and the related FDA Draft Guidance, in the development of Next Generation Chemotherapy ("NGC") oncology drug products.
 Our mission is to provide better treatment options than those that presently exist by extending a patient's survival and/or improving a patient's quality of life.
-This is achieved by taking FDA-approved, widely used oncology drugs or the cancer killing metabolites of these drugs and altering how they are metabolized and/or distributed in the body, including how they are distributed to the actual cancer cells.
+This is achieved by improving upon FDA-approved, widely used oncology drugs or the cancer-killing metabolites of these drugs by altering how they are metabolized and/or distributed in the body, including how they are distributed to the actual cancer cells.